Hectorcaban-sudo/SalesforceNexusServer/README.md

   ever returned to the browser masked (`••••••••`); the admin UI never re-displays a stored secret.
   For a hardened production deployment, consider encrypting `backend/data/nexus_db.json` at rest or moving secrets to a proper secrets manager.
+- **`NexusAIResponseIntergrationService.apxc` has a live secret checked into the repo**: its Power Automate HTTP-trigger URL includes a `sig=` query parameter, which *is* the bearer credential for invoking that flow — anyone with the URL can trigger it.
+Since this repo is on GitHub, treat that signature as already compromised: regenerate the Power Automate HTTP trigger (which rotates `sig`) and update the Apex class with the new URL, then avoid committing trigger URLs (or any other secrets) directly into Apex/scripts going forward — put them in Custom Metadata/Named Credentials on the Salesforce side instead.